adammcguire/academic/content/authors/Katrina_H/_index.md

 user_groups:
 - Undergraduate Students
 ---
-My research interests revolve around PTSD specific in sexual assault survivors in civilian life and in the military.
-I enjoy research that looks into the shame and tramatic responses that follow a sexual assault as well as how to change the stigma of being a sexual assault survivor.
+My research interests include trauma related emotions and responses in sexual assault victims.
+My interests also include empathy, specifically, how empathy relates to the stigma of trauma and mental health.